Did you know that enrichment isn't a luxury—it's essential?

 Cognitive or Mental (active)

 Enrichment is excellent for puppies, and there's so much you can utilize during puppyhood.
-Studies show that puppies engaged 64% of their time with enrichment toys and activities if given a choice.
+Studies show that, when given a choice, puppies spent 64% of their time engaged with enrichment toys and activities.
 That's 64% less time trying to destroy couches and shoes!

 Contrary to popular belief, old dogs CAN learn new tricks.
-Adding behavioral enrichment into the lives of aging dogs impacts their cognitive abilities and slows age-dependent cognitive decline.
-Not only is enrichment suitable for senior dogs, but integrating enrichment can positively affect the aging process for senior canines.
+Adding behavioral enrichment to the lives of aging dogs impacts their cognitive abilities and slows age-dependent cognitive decline.
+Not only is enrichment suitable for senior dogs, but it can also positively affect the aging process for senior canines.

 Enrichment is far more than just destruction—usually the opposite.
 When we give our dogs a legal outlet for these species-specific behaviors, we typically see any problem behaviors decrease.

 Yes!
 Feeding enrichment isn't just for fun.
 Looking at the differences between dogs who were given stuffed Kongs vs. those who were not in a shelter setting.
 When given feeding enrichment, dogs had increased activity and appetitive levels.
-There was also less frequent barking with dogs who had enrichment in their routines.
+There was also less frequent barking among dogs with enrichment in their routines.

 KADTC puzzles have three levels of difficulty in one puzzle.